 Fetal Alcohol Spectrum Disorder by Ellen Rodger and Rosie Gowell (ages 10-14) – One of the most difficult parts of having a child with FASD is explaining to your child why they are different.
 Fetal Alcohol Spectrum Disorder, part of the Understanding Mental Health series, provides teens and tweens with a useful overview of the mental, behavioral, and physical impairments of FASD, as well as new research, treatments and methods for managing behavioral issues.
 It also includes a chapter aimed at the siblings of children with FASD.
 A fantastic resource for any family affected by FASD.

-Fetal Alcohol Syndrome: A Guide for Families and Communities by Dr. Ann Streissguth – This is a gem of a book and the first place to start.
+Fetal Alcohol Syndrome: A Guide for Families and Communities by Dr. Ann Streissguth – This is a gem of a book and a great place to start researching FAS/FASD.
 Dr. Streissguth is a leading researcher in the field of FAS.
 As those of you who have read my book or website know, I love to read and report on the scientific research in adoption.
-The problem with this research is that it is often too theoretical for practical application by those of us in the trenches- also known as parents.
+The problem with this research is that it is often too theoretical for practical application by those of us in the trenches–AKA the parents.
 This book solves that problem nicely.
 It is a practical, easy to read guide for parents and professionals based on the author’s many years of research.
 Get this book if you are concerned about adopting a child with fetal alcohol spectrum disorder.